Fire At Key Russian Gas Pipeline Kills Three: Governor - UrduPoint

 "One person, a driver, survived and is in a state of shock," he added on television.

-The fire, which emergency services said has been extinguished, erupted near the village of Yambakhtino, around 600 kilometres (372 miles) east of Moscow.
+The fire, which emergency services said had been extinguished, erupted near the village of Yambakhtino, around 600 kilometres (373 miles) east of Moscow.

+"Gas supplies are provided in full to our customers through parallel gas pipelines," operator Gazprom said.